 Pruning Grape Ivy Plants

 Grape ivy growing allows for easy propagation of the plant from root cuttings obtained when pinching back the plant.
 Pinching back or pruning grape ivy plants also produces denser, healthier foliage.
-Trim ¼ of an inch above the point of the leaf attachment and ¾ to 1 ¼ below the node when pruning these plants.
+Trim ¼ inch above the point of the leaf attachment and ¾ to 1 ¼ inch below the node when pruning these plants.

 After pruning grape ivy plants, the cutting will form a callus-like layer from whence the new roots will form.
 A rooting hormone may be applied to the cutting to encourage this root formation.

 Grape Ivy Growing Problems

 Grape ivy is susceptible to a few pests and problems such as leaf spot, mildew issues, mealybugs, spider mites, scales, and thrips.
 Most of these stem from the grower’s greenhouse and can be combated with an insecticide.
 Fungus, mildew and leaf drop may be the result of overly wet or dry conditions.